Turning Data into action for Community Resilience

 Region of Service

 Over the past two decades, Colorado and Wyoming (the CO-WY region) have experienced intensifying wildfires, droughts, soil degradation, and air quality concerns.
-The region's diverse conditions, ranging from high-desert plains to mountain ecosystems, present a unique opportunity to develop, test, and scale next-generation technologies that empower communities to better monitor, protect against, and adapt to the impacts of these natural hazards.
+The region's varied conditions, ranging from high-desert plains to mountain ecosystems, present a unique opportunity to develop, test, and scale next-generation technologies.
+Such technologies will empower communities to better monitor, protect against, and adapt to the impacts of these natural hazards.

 World Class Innovators and Partners